 We believe that our current working capital, anticipated cash flow from operations, and access to financing through the Revolving Credit Facility are adequate for funding existing operations for the next twelve months.

 Acquisitions

-Below are descriptions of recent acquisitions in the last two fiscal years.
+We have not made any material acquisitions in the last two fiscal years.